ale-bena/Lightweight-Face-Blurring-Unet/README.md

 - [Conclusion and Future Work](#conclusion-and-future-work)

 # Introduction
-This repository contains the code and the information from a thesis work about face blurring.
+This repository contains the code and documentation for a face blurring pipeline based on an encoder-decoder architecture, specifically a U-Net.
-The goal is to develop a working face blurring model using a pipeline approach, based on an encoder-decoder architecture, specifically an U-Net.
-To do that hardware limitation of embedded devices have to be considered, so the aim is to develop a model with a final size of more or less 1MB and verify the inference time on a board using a board simulator to see wheter it can be fitted on a TinyML device or not and the expected performance.
+To do that hardware limitation of embedded devices have to be considered, and the aim is to develop a model with a final size of more or less 1MB and verify the inference time on a board using a board simulator to see wheter it can be fitted on a TinyML device or not and the expected performance.
 The dataset of images is restricted to contain only medium/large size faces to allow the model to perform better on this type of inputs.

 # Dataset structure
 The training dataset is composed of four different folders and is organized in two different types of folders: training and validation.
 The total number of images of the dataset is 12000 and they are then divided 80% for training(9600), and 20% for validation.
 The images are in .jpg format.